CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 * The response would contain avalability for a class and the class spots avaliable in that course

 ### QA
+The scheduling system is expected to prevent overbooking of classes and show correct values for class fullness.
+To make this information easier to understand, some sort of visual system, such as color coding dpenedant on whether a class is empty, almost full, and completely full, should be implemented.

 ## Generate a Class Priority/Popularity List